Macaroon vs Macaron

 How to Make Macaroons

-A batch of macaroons can be made in less than 30 minutes.
-The list of macaroon ingredients is very short, and once mixed, the batter is dropped by the spoonful onto a baking sheet.
+Coconut macaroons can be made in less than 30 minutes.
+The list of macaroon ingredients is very short, and once mixed, the dough is dropped by the spoonful onto a baking sheet.
 No special steps are required and uniformity is not important.
 Each macaroon will form an uneven mound that may look lumpy but will be full of coconut flavor.
 Check out our recipe for Chocolate Dipped Macaroons.

-- Sweetened condensed milk - The addition of sweetened condense milk in the recipe produces a softer, richer cookie.
+- Sweetened condensed milk - The addition of sweetened condensed milk in the recipe produces a softer, richer cookie.

 - Flour - Using flour in a macaroon recipe creates a dense cookie with a crumbly texture.